ryankurte/rust-driver-pal/README.md

-# spi-hal
+# driver-pal

-Previously known as `embedded-spi`, new releases at [crates.io/crates/spi-hal](https://crates.io/crates/spi-hal).
+Previously known as `driver-pal`, new releases at [crates.io/crates/driver-pal](https://crates.io/crates/driver-pal).
-A helper package for rust-embedded SPI traits and implementations, including testing approactes prior to proposing additions to embedded-hal.
+A helper package for rust-embedded driver traits and implementations to assist with constructing drivers for embedded devices.

 This provides:

-- A Transactional SPI interface (https://github.com/rust-embedded/embedded-hal/pull/191)
-- A `CS` pin trait to communicate CS control for drivers
+- a `CS` pin trait to communicate CS control for drivers
 - a `Wrapper` type to provide this for an SPI and OutputPin implementation
 - a `Hal` that abstracts over a number of SPI implementations to assist with writing driver utilities
 - a `Mock` helper for testing drivers based on this